People & Planet University League

 The university commits to including student representation on its investment committee

-A List of committee members that oversee investments can be found here: Investments Sub-Committee Terms of Reference We are working with the Guild of Students to make further improvements to the policy including ethical investing in the local community.
+A List of committee members that oversee investments can be found here: Investments Sub-Committee Terms of Reference.
+There is a Guild of Students Representative at committe meetings and we work with the Guild of Students to make further improvements to the policy including ethical investing in the local community.

 We publish a list of investments in both overseas and UK companies.
 Our Ethical Investment Policy applies to the full scope of the investments held by the University.
 Find out more here.